-The main treatments for cancer include surgery, chemotherapy and radiotherapy.
+The main treatments for cancer include surgery, chemotherapy and radiation therapy.
 Other treatments, such as hormone therapy, targeted therapy and immunotherapy, can also be used for some types of cancer.
 You may experience side effects from these treatments that make it challenging to do your job.

 This section includes tips for managing some common side effects.
-The Understanding Chemotherapy, Understanding Radiotherapy and Overcoming Cancer Pain booklets have more tips and information about specific side effects, and you can download these booklets from this page.
+The Understanding Chemotherapy, Understanding Radiation Therapy and Overcoming Cancer Pain booklets have more tips and information about specific side effects, and you can download these booklets from this page.

 It can take time to get over the side effects of treatment, and making adjustments to your work schedule and environment may make things easier.
 If your side effects stop you from working, your doctor may be able to change your treatment or prescribe some medicine to help you feel better.